 Aside from the challenging times we face, it’s always essential to work out a good cleaning routine that works for you.

-Working out a proper cleaning schedule isn’t difficult even if you work full-time.
-When it comes to our health, cleaning should always be a priority.
+Working out a proper cleaning schedule isn’t difficult, even if you work full-time.
+However, cleaning should always be a priority when it comes to our health.
 Plus, you don’t need to spend a small fortune on cleaning products either.

 Below, we will discuss the right way to disinfect your kitchen and do it effectively.
 This way, you can do the job quickly and move on with the rest of your day.

 First, let’s sort out the differences between cleaning and disinfecting.
 The lines can seem blurry, so it’s a good idea to clarify.

 According to the experts over at Clorox, cleaning removes dust, debris, and dirt from surfaces.
 You can do this by scrubbing, washing, or rinsing.
 They say that disinfecting destroys or inactivates both bacteria and viruses.
 However, there’s a difference between the two methods.

 More so, Clorox says, we should make sure we disinfect and not sanitize surfaces.
 Approved by the EPA, disinfectant products kill viruses on hard surfaces.
 Plus, we always want to clean with disinfecting products proven to kill these germs on hard surfaces in our homes when we clean.